If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 LXQt for openSUSE gets developed in the X11:LXQt devel project in the Open Build Service.

-If you need any help join the #opensuse-lxde channel of Freenode, or write a mail to the opensuse-lxde mailing list.
+If you need any help join the #opensuse-lxde channel of Freenode, or write a mail to the opensuse-support mailing list.

 If you want to help testing the packages for openSUSE, develop on upstream LXQt or are just keen on being cutting edge there is the X11:LXQt:git devel project.
 If you enable this and install your LXQt components from there you will run the version of the packages as they are in current upstream git.

-This means you will have the newest features but also will be bitten by fresh bugs.
+This means you will have the newest features but you will also encounter bugs.